VincentVanlaer/mesa-school-labs/content/monday/lab-2.md

 Alternatively, or if you want to be sure that everything is working properly, you can download a cleaned folder [here](https://github.com/Daniel-Pauli/mesa-school-labs/blob/patch-1/content/monday/lab2).

-In the previous Lab1 we have calculated a 5Msun model with step overshooting having f=0.030 and f0=0.005 until core-hydrogen depletion.
+In lab1 we have calculated a 5 Msun model with step overshooting having f=0.030 and f0=0.005 until core-hydrogen depletion.
 The model should be saved as ``M5_Z0014_fov030_f0ov0005_TAMS.mod`` and should be still in your lab2 folder.
-To save computation time, and to avoid calculating the evolution to the TAMS several times, we will load the saved model every time when we will explore different physical settings.
+To save computation time, and to avoid calculating the evolution to the TAMS several times, we will be loading this saved model every time to explore different physical settings.

 If you did not finish lab1 or by accident overwrote your model during lab1.